i11g/Back-End-Test-Automation/README.md

 - Many thanks to SoftUni

 ## Contact
-Created by [](https://) - feel free to contact me!
+Created by [i11g](i11g.github.io/) - feel free to contact me!

 ## License
-This project is open source and available under the MIT License.
+This repo is open source and available under the MIT License.